We’ve scoured the internet to find the best espresso machine under 500 dollars. Below is a summary of our top three picks.

 While it’s true that the steam wand is a bit stubby, we didn’t have any particular difficulty using it but wanted to mention it here for the sake of completeness.

-Gaggia Brera
+Also Great: Gaggia Brera

-Gaggia Brera
+Gaggia Brera Super Automatic Espresso Machine

 Recommended for: People with small kitchens or limited counter space.
 Anyone on a budget.
 Not recommended for power drinkers, who will need a machine with a larger water reservoir.

 The Brera shares some design traits in common with our top pick, the Gaggia Classic.
-Both are constructed using thin plates of stainless steel, which make them more durable than machines built with ABS plastic.
+Both are constructed using thin plates of stainless steel, which makes them more durable than machines built with ABS plastic.

 An Image of Gaggia Brera Espresso Machine for the Best Super Automatic Espresso Machine Under 500 Dollars